iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/cabinet-shelf-fitting.md

 We can assemble flat-pack shelving and cabinets as part of the visit, or install pre-assembled units you already have.
 Floating shelves, corner racks, and wall-mounted cupboards are all handled with care, and safety is always prioritised — especially for high-mounted or heavy items.

 #description
 If your unit includes handles, hinges or soft-close doors, your handyperson will fit and adjust them to work smoothly.
-At the end of the job, they’ll check stability, clear up the workspace and make sure everything is working as expected.
+At the end of the job, they'll check stability, clear up the workspace and make sure everything is working as expected.

 #description
 Booking through BaseLink is simple and fully online.
 Submit your request in minutes, receive an instant quote, and pick a time that suits your schedule — no phone calls or chasing required.

 #description
 All handypeople on our platform are vetted, experienced, and reviewed by local customers.
-Your booking is supported by our team from start to finish, whether you’re fitting one shelf or a whole storage system.
+Your booking is supported by our team from start to finish, whether you're fitting one shelf or a whole storage system.

 #description
 Payment is collected on the day of service, and any additional time is billed in fair 30-minute increments.
 Book cabinet and shelf fitting{{$doc.location}} today with BaseLink — and get sturdy, stylish storage installed without the hassle.